 Some experience with a simulation tool (preferably the Vivado simulator)

-Familiarity with DDR4 or LPDDR memories also helpful
+Familiarity with DDR or LPDDR memories also helpful

 Software Tools